Applies To:Show Versions

 - If the End User Software License is displayed, read it and then clickI Accept.

-- Determine which BIG-IQ Virtual Edition file package to download.
+- Select the BIG-IQ Virtual Edition file package to download.

 - Extract the file from the Zip archive and save them where yourqcow2files reside on the KVM server.In some packages there may be twoqcow2files.
 The larger of the two is the one that is required.
 The smaller, if it exists, will have “DATASTORE.LTM” or “DATASTORE.ALL” in its name.
 It has been deprecated and should not be used.